French Canadian Meat Pie, or “tourtière ” is a traditional dish passed down in my family, served on Christmas Eve and other special occasions.

 My grandmother, Dolora Martel, “Mémé,”was only four when she arrived.
 Alfred LaFlamme, my grandfather, “Pépé,” was born in this country, son of an immigrant day laborer.
 They raised 10 children and eventually settled in the Brattleboro area, where I probably have more cousins than I can count.

-They brought their food stories with them, a cuisine that evolved from French roots, modified by the climate of Quebec and New England: lots of pork, wild game, hearty stews and soups, corn in every form, yeast breads, pickles, apple and berry everything, custards, fruit galettes and sweet maple pies.
+They brought their food stories with them, a cuisine that evolved from French roots, modified by the harsher climate of Quebec and New England: lots of dairy and butter, pork, wild game, hearty stews and soups, corn in every form, yeast breads, pickles, apple, plum, and berry everything, custards, fruit galettes and sweet maple pies.
 Every scrap of food they hunted, raised, or gathered was used, nothing wasted.

 Warm spices in a cold land